-The final leg of the trip back home, the Toronto-Ottawa flight, was delayed and then delayed some more—we ended up flying six hour after scheduled time.
-After clearing immigration, we sat around in the empty airport and we used the $10 breakfast vouchers Air Canada “generously” gave us.
-Since you can’t buy much for that amount in an airport, we got coffee, a cake pop for Mark at Starbucks and a bottle of Sprite—bottle that we promptly forgot in a bag as we went through security before finally boarding the Ottawa flight.
+The final leg of the trip back home, the Toronto-Ottawa flight, was delayed and then delayed some more—we ended up flying six hours after the scheduled time.
+After clearing immigration, we sat around in the empty airport and used the $10 breakfast vouchers Air Canada “generously” gave us.
+Since you can’t buy much for that amount in an airport, we got coffee, a cake pop for Mark at Starbucks and a bottle of Sprite—a bottle that we promptly forgot in a bag as we went through security before finally boarding the Ottawa flight.

 “Wait,” I added.
 “Mark, wanna finish it?”